1/ The Mucosal Immune System of the pig and the sheep.

 The next step is to obtain proof of concept of passive immunisation by oral feeding of antibodies.

-+ETEC antibodies will prevent PWD is to perform a challenge experiment, and this is the experiment proposed in this StarTT project.
+The best way to evaluate whether the seed produced anti-F4+ETEC antibodies will prevent PWD is to perform a challenge experiment, and this is the experiment proposed in this StarTT project.

 The animal trial will be carried out in Prof. Cox’s lab as he is an expert in this pathology.
 In parallel, the antibody constructs are being transformed into soybean, and the quality and quantity of the antibodies will be evaluated to develop a prototype of marketable feed.